awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

 Your Amazon ECS container instances are created using the Amazon EC2 console\.
 Before you begin, be sure that you've completed the steps in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md)\.

 You can launch an intance by various methods including the Amazon EC2 console, AWS CLI, and SDK\.
-The procedure on this page covers the launcch wizard in the Amazon EC2 console\.
+The procedure on this page covers the launch wizard in the Amazon EC2 console\.
 For information about the other methods for launching an instance, see [Launch your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 For more informtion about the launch wizard, see [Launch an instance using the new launch instance wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance-wizard.html) in the *Amazon EC2 User Guide for Linux Instances*\.